11 Tips For Saving Money You Might Not Have Thought Of

 Advertisement

-Eliminating recurring charges (think: the gym you never go to, magazine you don’t read, etc.) can cut down on your overall spending big time.
-“Many people have their payments posted automatically, and [subscriptions] are very costly in the aggregate,” said Lynnette Khalfani-Fox, a former financial news journalist and current CEO of The Money Coach.
+Eliminating recurring charges (think: the gym you never go to, magazines you don’t read, etc.) can cut down on your overall spending big time.
+“Many people have their payments posted automatically, and [subscriptions] are very costly in the aggregate,” said Lynnette Khalfani-Cox, a former financial news journalist and current CEO of the Money Coach.

 So watch out for those forgotten subscriptions.
 Khalfani-Cox recommends using TrueBill, an app that can identify and cancel recurring charges for you.
-But even TrueBill can slip up and miss subscriptions, and you’ll need to be OK with handing over your financial data, in exchange for TrueBill’s free services.
+But even TrueBill can slip up and miss subscriptions, and you’ll need to be OK with handing over your financial data in exchange for TrueBill’s free services.

 5. Go through your inbox and unsubscribe from retailer emails.